vanemarendajaks-team15/vanemarendaja-borsibaar/TEAM.md

 - feature branches
 - pull requests
-- review by two team members
+- review by one team member
+- Mentor should preview tickets in Jira and approve before developer starts to resolve